Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 If you have not done so already, please be sure to like Facebook which is updated every time there is an awesome new article, news byte, or link to a free survival, prepping or homesteading book on Amazon.
 You can also follow Backdoor Survival on Pinterest.

 Bargain Bin: In the spirit of today’s article, let’s stick with the basics.
 There is the Backdoor Survival Portable Pocket Kit.
-Heck, for as little a $5, you can purchase a single item in the kit or for about $50, you can put the whole thing together yourself.
+Heck, you can purchase a single item in the kit or for about $50, you can put the whole thing together yourself.
 Something to think about, anyway.
 There is also a good list of items in the article Survival Gear Checklist – 15 Items to Get You Started.

 Kershaw OSO Sweet Knife: This “oh so sweet” knife is solidly built, stainless steel knife that comes razor sharp right out of the package.
 It will pretty much cut through anything the price is amazing.